dressel/ErgodicControl.jl/docs/index.rst

 ErgodicControl.jl is a Julia package for performing ergodic control---that is, designing trajectories that are ergodic with respect to some spatial distribution.

+This code only generates discrete ergodic trajectories.

+As of Feb 22, 2017, this code is still under development.
+Things I need to add include variational integration and an extension to SE(2).

 .. toctree::
    :maxdepth: 2
    :caption: Contents: